-Michael Cohen to testify at grand jury as likely Trump indictment looms
+Michael Cohen to Testify at Grand Jury as Likely Trump Indictment Looms

 Trump’s lawyers will also undoubtedly take aim at the prosecution’s star witness, Cohen, who in 2018 pleaded guilty to federal charges related to the hush money as well as accusations that he lied to Congress about a potential Trump hotel deal in Moscow.
 Defense lawyers could use his guilty pleas as ammunition to attack his credibility as a witness and argue that he has an ax to grind against Trump.

 But prosecutors might counter that Cohen was convicted of lying on behalf of Trump and that he is best positioned to explain the former president’s involvement in the hush money saga to jurors.
 Cohen’s testimony could illuminate that sequence of events, providing prosecutors the firsthand account they would need to make a case against Trump.
+Cohen has also provided documents to prosecutors, the people familiar with the matter said.
 An appearance on the stand would not be his first test in a high-pressure setting: In February 2019, Cohen testified for hours in a public hearing held by the House Oversight Committee, brushing back repeated attacks from Trump’s Republican allies as he described how Trump makes his desires known.

 “He speaks in a code,” Cohen said during the hearing.
 “And I understand the code because I’ve been around him for a decade.”

-Cohen’s payout to Daniels came in October 2016, after Daniels’ representatives contacted The National Enquirer to offer exclusive rights to her story about an affair with Trump.
+Cohen’s payout to Daniels came in October 2016, after Daniels’ representatives contacted the National Enquirer to offer exclusive rights to her story about an affair with Trump.
 David Pecker and Dylan Howard, two of the tabloid’s leaders, helped broker a deal between Cohen and Daniels’ lawyer, Keith Davidson.

 The day before Cohen wired the $130,000, he spoke by phone twice with Trump, according to records in the federal case.
 They spoke again the day after the payment.